Endeavour Silver - Selling The News Today

 Endeavour Silver was able to bring in $157 million in revenue and generate a modest $24 million in operating cash flow in 2016.

-From Endeavour Silver Fact Sheet
+Source: Endeavour Silver Fact Sheet

-Unfortunately for silver investors, the metal has not performed well to date in 2017 so I would not expect for the above financial numbers to improve this year baring a torrid recovery in the spot price of precious metals to close out H2.
+Unfortunately, for silver investors, the metal has not performed well to date in 2017, so I would not expect for the above financial numbers to improve this year barring a torrid recovery in the spot price of precious metals to close out H2.

 Endeavour has $82 million in working capital and $70 million in cash (as of March 31, 2017) which is positive, but with aggressive plans to bring on three new operating mines between now and 2019 (Terronera PFS highlights initial CAPEX at $65.4 million), a lack of any kind of meaningful cash flow coming in due to a lengthier than expected bear/bad market in precious metals would be a cause of concern for all investors; more equity financing being the event nobody wants to see more of.